SAVING MAINE’S FORESTS

-In a precedent-setting initiative to protect U.S. working forests Apple is committed to protecting— and creating— as much sustainable working forest as is needed to produce the paper in its product packaging4.
-Apple is working with The Conservation Fund to permanently protect more than 36,000 acres of working forest in the eastern United States, including the Reed Forest in Maine.
+In a precedent-setting initiative to protect U.S. working forests, Apple is working to protect — and create — as much sustainable working forest as is needed to produce the paper in its product packaging.4 Apple is partnering with The Conservation Fund to permanently protect more than 36,000 acres of working forest in the eastern United States, including the Reed Forest in Maine.
 This initiative prevents forest fragmentation, addresses climate change, filters water for communities downstream and provides a steady supply of sustainably harvested timber to paper and pulp mills.

 Changes in the forestry industry have left millions of acres of forestland across the country up for sale with an uncertain fate.
 But by forging innovative partnerships and finding creative solutions, we’re turning this into an unprecedented opportunity for landscape-level conservation.
 We’re not just conserving forests, we’re preserving a way of life for communities that depend on the forest-based economy for their livelihoods.

 4Based on equivalent virgin fiber production from protected forests and virgin fiber used for Apple’s product packaging.

 - Improves habitat for two species of mussels, the wood turtle and Canada lynx

 - Protects 12 miles of shoreline, and 3,888 acres of wetlands

 Senior Vice President, Conservation Ventures